gavinfielder/pft/README.md

 # Credits

-All code, and all tests (so far) were written by me.
+All code was written by me.
+All the tests were written by me, except the ones prefixed moul\_.
+The moulinette files I got a hold of (which are now outdated since the printf subject change) had 'ly' as the author in the header.